-Clinical Pre-Authorization for tasimelteon (Hetlioz®)
+Clinical Authorization for tasimelteon (Hetlioz®)

-Pharmacy claims for tasimelteon (Hetlioz®) will be reimbursed at POS when the prescriber has obtained an approved clinical pre-authorization.
+Pharmacy claims for tasimelteon (Hetlioz®) will be reimbursed at POS when the prescriber has obtained an approved clinical authorization.

-Override provisions should be addressed through the Clinical Pre-Authorization process.
+Override provisions should be addressed through the Clinical Authorization process.

-NOTE: The Louisiana Medicaid Single PDL for Fee-for-Service and Managed Care Organizations (MCOs) and the Louisiana Uniform Prescription Drug Prior Authorization Form and its instructions can be accessed by the below link or by visiting Appendices A or E of this manual chapter.
+NOTE: Refer to Section 37.5.5 of this manual chapter to access drug specific forms, criteria, and instructions.

 http://ldh.la.gov/assets/HealthyLa/Pharmacy/PDL.pdf

 Maximum Dose for tasimelteon (Hetlioz®)

 Pharmacy claims for tasimelteon (Hetlioz®) have a maximum daily dose of 20mg/day.
 There are no override provisions through the POS system using NCPDP service codes.